A method for site-specifically tethering the enzyme urease to DNA origami with sustained activity: Results and Discussion

 To determine the success of conjugating single-stranded DNA to the surface of urease, we employ native and denaturing PAGE.
 We run native urease, azide-modified urease, and DNA-modified urease samples from the same conjugation protocol, as well as a protein ladder.
 The DNA is labeled on its 3’-end with a Cy5 fluorescent dye in order to visualize the DNA in these gels.

 We infer the success of our conjugation, as well as the number of conjugated DNA molecules, from the band position and intensity.
 Figure~\ref{fig2}A shows a scan of the native PAGE gel of our samples for one experimental condition.
-The primary protein bands of the native and azide-modified urease samples run similarly to the 480-kDa band in the ladder (Fig~\ref{fig2}A ``N'', ``A'').
+The primary protein bands of the native-urease-without-DNA, azide-modified-without-DNA, and native-urease-with-DNA samples (Fig~\ref{fig2}A ``N'', ``A'', ``C'', respectively) run similarly to the 480-kDa band in the ladder.
 This molecular weight is consistent with the previous observations of native urease with molecular weights between 480~kDa and 590~kDa that are indicative of a native hexameric form~\cite{sumner1938molecular, dixon1980jack}.
 There is a slight shift up in the azide-modified urease band compared to the native urease band, which may be due to the non-negligible molecular weight of the crosslinker (369.37~Da).
-The primary protein band of the DNA-modified urease runs above the 750~kDa band in the ladder (Fig~\ref{fig2}A ``D'').
+The primary protein band of the DNA-modified urease runs above the 720~kDa band in the ladder (Fig~\ref{fig2}A ``D'').
 We attribute this apparent increase in the molecular weight of the protein to the conjugated DNA, which itself has a molecular weight of about 7~kDa.
 It is also worth noting that the shape and charge of molecules affect how they run through the gel, making it difficult to predict how the DNA-enzyme conjugate will run compared to globular proteins, for example.

-To confirm the conjugation, we also scan the same gel for Cy5 fluorescence, shown as the DNA scan in Fig~\ref{fig2}A. The DNA-modified urease band shows a strong fluorescent signal, while the native and azide-modified urease bands show no signal.
+To confirm the conjugation, we also scan the same gel for Cy5 fluorescence, shown as the DNA scan in Fig~\ref{fig2}A. The DNA-modified urease band shows a strong fluorescent signal, while the other urease bands show little to no signal.
 We thus conclude that we have successfully conjugated single-stranded DNA to urease.